yzhilong/tp/docs/DeveloperGuide.md

   * 1a1.
 GameBook shows an error message to inform user what went wrong.

     Use case resumes at step 1.
-* 2a.
-Another game entry with the same game name and date already exists in the existing list of game entries.
-  * 2a1.
-GameBook displays an additional alert informing user that there is already an entry with the same game name and date

-    Use case ends.
-* 2b.
-The date entered by user is in the future.
-  * 2b1.
-GameBook displays an additional alert informing user that the date entered is in the future.

-    Use case ends.

 **Use case: Edit an entry**